 This is the last train of the day.

 Find all the dates and times for this journey

 19 h 46 m

 It's difficult to get from Madrid to Paris without transferring at least once.

 |Distance||652 miles (1052 km)|

-Trains from Madrid to Paris cover the 652 miles (1052 km) long journey with our travel partners like Renfe-SNCF.
-There are direct train services available.
+Trains from Madrid to Paris cover the 652 miles (1052 km) long route taking on average 14 h 50 min with our travel partners like Renfe AVE.
+Normally, there is 1 train operating per day, including direct services available.
 Travelers depart most frequently from Madrid-Puerta de Atocha and arrive in Paris Gare de Lyon.

 There are on average one to three daily trains from Madrid to Paris, with there being approximately 10 trains that operate between these two cities during the week.
 When booking this journey, you will find that every train requires passengers to make one transfer, which usually occurs in Barcelona.
 The trip will generally take around 10 hours in total, depending on how long your transfer is.
 When you arrive in Paris, there are many famous sights for you to see and explore, including Sacre Coeur, the Eiffel Tower, and the Pompidou Museum.